Kindermusik International

-Kindermusik International, Inc. is a corporation headquartered in Greensboro, North Carolina.
-Kindermusik is a method of early childhood education and is one of the most widely recognized learn-to-dance programs for young children.
+Kindermusik International is an American music education corporation headquartered in Greensboro, North Carolina.
+The company develops the curricula used by licensed Kindermusik Programs.
+Kindermusik is a method of early childhood education and is one of the most widely recognized music education programs for young children.

 History

 In the 1960s in West Germany, a group of teachers developed a program they called "Musikalische Früherziehung" (early musical instruction).
 The goal of the program was to teach children about music before they were old enough to begin formal music instruction.
 This program was eventually adapted for use in the United States and was renamed Kindermusik.

 In the 1980s the Kindermusik program was rolled out to countries around the world.
 In 2002, the company's employees purchased the company from its 96 investors.